norrisaftcc/norrisaftcc.github.io/index.md

 ## Latest Post

+# Summer of VITA
+  🚀 **Currently Building**: [claude-conduit](https://github.com/norrisaftcc/tool-claude-conduit) - An HTTP bridge connecting Claude Code to Model Context Protocol servers with a plugin ecosystem.
+Features AI personas like "Friday" (research specialist) and "Vita" (Socratic reasoning), plus sophisticated workflow management.
+Built with FLOW methodology and VIBE principles!

+Also project managing VITA, so that's new.

 # CSC 134 Spring Demos

 You can find links to many of the CSC 134 demos in [the CSC134-25SP repo README.](https://github.com/norrisaftcc/CSC-134_25SP/blob/main/README.md)